arunmathaisk/FacebookLoginAutomator/README.md

 Note:

-You require selenium and the browser driver for the browser you wish to use.
+You will require Selenium framework and the browser driver(WebDriver)for the browser you wish to use, in order to run this script.
 The code here is written for Google Chrome Browser.